Chevrotain/chevrotain/packages/website/docs/guide/concrete_syntax_tree.md

 - Parsing is usually just one step in a larger flow, so the overall impact even in the slower edge cases would be reduced.

-It is therefore recommended to use the CST creation capabilities as its benefits (modularity / ease of maintenance) by far outweigh the costs (potentially reduced performance). except in unique edge cases.
+It is therefore recommended using the CST creation capabilities as its benefits (modularity / ease of maintenance) by far outweigh the costs (potentially reduced performance). except in unique edge cases.